 - They are automatically renewable if you pay your Medicare Part B premium.

-- The best time to apply is during the open enrollment period to get the best price.
+- The best time to apply is for the best price during the open enrollment period.
 This automatically starts the first month you have Medicare Part B and are 65 or older.